Here’s a few photos and a short video of trying to coax a tarantula out of her burrow.

 And the group, working on the tarantula burrow.
 We found several at home, but not eager to step into the sunlight.

-Here is a mating pair of Phyciodes picta, a desert version of the foothill campestris.
+Here is a mating pair of Phyciodes picta, a desert version of the foothill pulchella.
 It seems to be common in Pueblo County.
 We found scores of them.

 And a whiptail lizard, apparently sleeping through our disturbances.